5 Things to Consider When Discussing College Costs with Your Teen

 Why?
 To start, money simply isn’t a topic of discussion in many families.
 Secondly, there can be a wild disparity between what a teenager thinks is a reasonable cost and amount of debt versus what his/her parents think.

 Full sticker price at some colleges is over $300,000 for four years, akin to purchasing a home.
-This is a decision that takes great care, and the first step is to start talking.
+This is a decision that takes great care, and the first step is to start talking about it.

 The good news is, very few people pay full sticker price.
 The better news?
 Open and honest communication about college costs and expectations can go a long way in reducing stress as you navigate the college process.